-In order to add a new patient to the database, click on the field "Create new patient".
+To add a new patient to the database, click on the field "Create new patient".
 The following window will pop-up:

 Fill out the patient information.
 You must specify at least a patient ID or first and last name.
 This information can also be edited later.